Average house prices soar by £33,000 over past year

 “Moreover, assuming that labour market conditions remain strong, the Bank of England is likely to raise interest rates further, which will also exert a drag on the market if this feeds through to mortgage rates.”

-The consultancy Capital Economics forecasts that the Bank rate (opens in new tab), currently 0.75%, will reach 2%, which will impact the property market.
+The consultancy Capital Economics forecasts that the Bank rate, currently 0.75%, will reach 2%, which will impact the property market.
 However, it expects house price growth to “slow to a crawl rather than go into reverse”.

 How have house prices performed across the country?